 Your First Week

-As you start your career in the BC Public Service, you are taking responsibility for your work and actions, reflecting the ongoing dedication and excellence of the public service.
-You are the face of government to citizens who you encounter throughout the province.
-Therefore, it is every employee’s responsibility to treat the public with respect and consideration.
+As you start your career in the BC Public Service, you're taking responsibility for your work and actions, reflecting the ongoing dedication and excellence of the public service.
+You're the face of government to citizens who you encounter throughout the province.
+Therefore, it's every employee’s responsibility to treat the public with respect and consideration.

 Ethics, Rights & Obligations

-The Human Rights Code is applicable to all British Columbians and prohibits discrimination in employment on the basis of race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex or sexual orientation or class of persons.
+The Human Rights Code is applicable to all British Columbians and prohibits discrimination in employment on the basis of race, colour, ancestry, place of origin, political belief, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age.

 - Accommodation, service and facility